squaretwo/rewards-sdk-unity/README.md

 ## Rewards Prefab

 For a quick start with a prebuilt rewards canvas, you will find a prefab under `Packages/co.squaretwo.rewards-sdk-unity/Assets/Prefabs/`.
-Drag and drop this into your desired scene.
+Drag and drop this into your desired scene, and install TMP Essentials (if needed).
 Click on the prefab instance, and provide the following in the inspector:

 `Vendor Id` - This will be the vendor identifier provided to you by Squaretwo